currycurry/thedinnerbutton/README.md

 root      2279 90.4  1.2   7128  5556 ?
 R    14:28   2:50 python /home/pi/dinnersHere/dinnersHere_live.py <br />
 pi        2329  0.0  0.4   3552  1832 pts/0    S+   14:31   0:00 grep --color=auto python <br />

-because the dinner button and the shutdown button use GPIO, they need to be run as root.
+Because the dinner button and the shutdown button use GPIO, they need to be run as root.
 You will see two processes for each script.

 restart the dinner button script by killing the process <br />
 $ sudo kill 2269